husseinwalli/NodeBB/README.md

 NodeBB is licensed under the **GNU General Public License v3 (GPL-3)** (http://www.gnu.org/copyleft/gpl.html).

 Interested in a sublicense agreement for use of NodeBB in a non-free/restrictive environment?
 Contact us at sales@nodebb.org.

+## If locked in a login loop

+Try: forum.indiloop.com/login?local=1